s3antuan/DCS-Randomized-Spawner/README.md

 ## RepeatingSpawner

+There are total 8 levels.
+Each level can have its own preset schedule for spawning.
+The default level is 1.

+Every schedules from levels smaller than and equal to the current level are considered active.
+E.g. the current level is 3, then schedules from level 1, 2, and 3 will be executed.

+Check the document [below]() for more info on how to set the schedules.

 Create a spawner for red CAP and tank.
-Check the document for more info on how to set the schedules.

 ```lua
 do